ldipotetjob/genomixcloud.bioinformatic/README.md

-## Understanding this repository
+## Genomix Cloud open source tools repository

-In this repository, the Dockerfiles to build the Docker images for the following bioinformatic tools:
+**This repository is still under construction and contains the source code of our plain images**.
+You will find here how to build the docker images involved in our different workflows.
+At the same time, we include some clues about how to improve the performance and automation of the AWS ecosystem.
+The Genomixcloud's platform can be found at https://genomixcloud.com/

+These are the plain images of the bioinformatic tools included in the Genomixcloud platform:

 1. [Spades](https://github.com/ldipotetjob/genomixcloud.bioinformatic/tree/main/spades)
 2. [FastQC](https://github.com/ldipotetjob/genomixcloud.bioinformatic/tree/main/fastqc)

-Each bioinformatics tool contain a section that gives you tips and recommendation about how to address this image to run the tool on AWS environment

-references our plain images:
+### Docker image repository:
 https://hub.docker.com/u/genomixcloud

-Visit our homepage to learn more: https://genomixcloud.com/